tatumio/tatum-php/docs/Api/HarmonyApi.md

 ### Description

-Send ONE / HRM20 from account to account
+Send ONE from account to account

 **2 credits per API call**

- Send ONE or Tatum supported HRM20 token from account to account.
+ Send ONE from account to account.

- Default shard 0 is used for sender and recipient.
+ The default shard `0` is used for the sender and the recipient.

  **Signing a transaction**